cs4804-24c/a2-DataVis-5Ways/README.md

 I had to make the graph go into the shiny app in order to get the tooltips to work correctly.
 I could see this tool being useful in the future because of how many options there are for it.
 You can create so many things, and I really like how the graph shows up right next to it in RStudio instead of appearing in a separate window.

+Technical Achievement:
+I used tooltips to create an interaction with each of the data points.
+When the user mouses over each of the data points, they are able to see the species, flipper length, body mass, and bill length.
+This allows the user to see all the information about each individual point by simply mousing over it.

+Design Achievement:
+My tool tips are also my design achievement.
+Tooltips give the user additional functionality making the information they are seeing more clear.
+With the tooltips the user is able to find out exact information about every point, making the data extra meaningful and useful for them.
+I also kept consistent font throughout the graph.
+By keep the font the same for all aspects of the vis, there are not any distractions from the data being presented.

 Sources:
 Professor Harrison's example